Professional Reviews

 7 45 days (long-term plans only)

-How to Choose the Best VPN with an Ad Blocker in 2023
+How to Choose the Best VPN with an Ad Blocker in 2024

 • Look for good ad and tracker blocking capabilities.
 I recommend picking a VPN ad blocker that can get rid of most ads, or at least some of them.
 Also, the ad blocker should prevent ad trackers from monitoring your online preferences.
-All the VPNs on my list can at least some of the ads you see online — Private Internet Access can block pretty much all of them.
+All the VPNs on my list can at least block some of the ads you see online — Private Internet Access can block pretty much all of them.

 • Check if it blocks malicious sites.
 I also recommend choosing a VPN ad blocker that can prevent you from accessing malicious links in addition to blocking ads — all of my top picks can block access to shady sites.